SeamusMullan/Trajans-Core/README.md

 # Trajans-Core
- Trajan's Core adds machines used by Trajan's Tanls
+ Trajan's Core is a library used by Trajan's Tanks and other Trajan's mods to make them function